 Whatever your proposition or service, customers will always expect some level of customer service.
 Even completely automated services are expected to have a "real person" on hand for assistance, if needed.

 Take EasyJet, for example.
-The no-frills airline has never over-promised on customer service but that does not mean that the customer does not expect a minimal level of service.
+The no-frills airline has never over-promised on customer service but that doesn't mean that the customer doesn't expect a minimal level of service.
 EasyJet almost bungled the world's first windpipe transplant by refusing to allow the courier to board the plane.

 I'm sure that EasyJet must have procedures for "exceptions".
 Even if they don't, the member of staff should have escalated the request and suggested the customer be given special attention.
 Thankfully someone with a private jet stepped in to transport the courier and the precious cargo inside the crucial 14-hour timeframe.

 On the flip side, you have to ask whether you would have booked a flight with EasyJet for something this important.
 I would probably have paid extra and gone with a different airline.
 That in itself proves my point that customers make choices based on service expectations.

 A critical point worth mentioning here is that managing customer expectations must be explicit.
 Expectations set in the proposition, marketing material and so on need to be followed through to ensure that the delivery in the customer-facing areas matches the messages.

 The larger the organisation, the more scope there is for a discord between expectations and delivery.
 EasyJet can almost hide behind their "no frills" message.
 People expect very little in return for knock-down prices, but others with a stronger brand reputation cannot afford to make the same assumptions - imagine the impact had the courier experienced this situation on a British Airways flight.